“I used to believe that prayer changes things, but now I know that prayer chnges us and we change …” – Mother Theresa

 This is the powerful conclusion to Mother Teresa’s insight.
 The internal change that prayer sparks is not meant to remain within us.
 It is meant to flow outward into action.
 Once prayer has changed us, we become the instruments of change in the world.
 A person transformed by prayer does not simply wait for problems to be solved.
 They actively participate in solving them.

 Someone who has cultivated compassion through prayer is more likely to feed the hungry.
 A person who has developed patience is better equipped to mentor a struggling colleague.
-Someone filled with a sense of purpose is driven to create positive change in their community.
+Someone filled with a sense of purpose becomes driven to create positive change in their community.
+Understanding the “i used to believe that prayer changes things, but now i know quote origin” helps us grasp this principle fully.
 Mother Teresa’s own life is the ultimate example of this principle.
 She founded the Missionaries of Charity in 1950, and her prayer life directly fueled her tireless service to the poorest of the poor.
 Her work was not a substitute for prayer; it was the result of it.

 Therefore, the outcomes we initially prayed for often come to pass, but through a different mechanism.
-They are achieved through the actions of people whose hearts have been softened and strengthened by their spiritual practice.
+They are achieved through the actions of people whose hearts prayer has softened and strengthened.
 We become the answer to our own prayers and to the prayers of others.